Advertisement

 Will I be allowed on motorways?

 Well, there’s no need to be dramatic about it.
-The entry engine has a heady top speed of 90mph, while the 1.2 knocks that up to 98mph if you’re considering some autobahn running.
-That won’t help you reach the 54.3mpg/51.4mpg fuel consumption figures of the two engines when paired with the five-speed manual gearbox.
+The entry engine has a heady top speed of 90mph, while the 1.2 knocks that up to 98mph.
+Autobahn-tastic.
+Attempting either won’t help you reach the 54.3mpg/51.4mpg fuel consumption promised by the five-speed manual though.

 The Picanto feels perfectly happy to bop along a fast road at 65/70mph, as long as you plan your overtakes in advance.
-It’s obviously a tiny little car though, so it’s as prone to sidewinds and skittishness as you would imagine.
-But it’s not an effort to drive.
+It’s delicate and precise, with very little weight in its steering.
+And obviously it’s tiny, so prone to sidewinds and skittishness.
+Definitely don’t go tornado hunting in one.
+But it’s not an effort to drive: far from it, it’s a joy at low speeds.

 What else do I need to know?

-It's easy to get comfortable behind the wheel and the driving controls are all sensibly laid out: the Picanto is perfect as a first car for those building up their hours on the road or for someone who just wants to jump in and go.
+It's easy to get comfortable behind the wheel and the driving controls are all sensibly laid out: the Picanto is perfect as a first car for those building up their hours on the road, or for someone who just wants to jump in and go.
+Thank those thin pillars for the confidence-inspiring visibility too.

 Advertisement - Page continues below